fireship-io/fireship.io/content/lessons/angular-firebase-storage-uploads-multi/index.md

 ```

 The component is responsible for managing the state of the upload.
 In this demo, the upload starts transferring data when initialized with `ngOnInit`.
-It takes the file as an input property, then uses it's name as a reference in the storage bucket.
+It takes the file as an input property and then uses its name as a reference in the storage bucket.
 Keep in mind, storage path names must be unique (just like any filesystem), so we also add a timestamp to the name to ensure uniqueness on each upload.

 The `snapshotChanges` Observable emits data every few hundred milliseconds with information about the upload's progress.
-You can use it for progress indicators or alternatively use `percentageChanges` to listen the current progress ranging from 0 to 100.
+You can use it for progress indicators or alternatively use `percentageChanges` to listen to the current progress ranging from 0 to 100.

 We can detect when the upload has finished using the RxJS `finalize` operator.
 At this point, we can fetch the public download URL and save it to Firestore for easy access in the future.